Nikos Kaltsas

-Nikos Kaltsas (Νίκος Καλτσάς, born 3 May 1990) is a Greek professional footballer who plays as a winger for Cypriot First Division club Karmiotissa Pano Polemidion.
+Nikos Kaltsas (Νίκος Καλτσάς, born 3 May 1990) is a Greek professional footballer who plays as a winger for Super League club Asteras Tripolis.

 Club career

 Veria

 Born in Veria, Kaltsas started his career in the youth squad of his local club.
 He signed his first professional contract in 2007 after coming through his local club's youth ranks and has remained with Veria every season.
 After seven years, playing as a team regular, Kaltsas decided to leave the club and join Panathinaikos on a free transfer, as he didn't renew his contract which was set to expire on 30 June 2015.
-The player will join his new club on July 1, 2015.
+The player will join his new club on 1 July 2015.
 In the beginning of 2014–15 season he was named as the first vice captain of the club.

 Any Greek footballer aims to play abroad and Kaltsas is not an exception and has so far reached twice from making his dream a reality.
 The first was when a proposal came from Segunda División club Hércules CF of Kike Hernández for a loan of six months, giving Veria an amount of €50,000.
 But when it was certain for this move, another offer arrived that of Serie B club Varese.
 The Italians offered €150,000 plus 20% resale rate, but this deal never closed.
 The announcement of the acquisition from Greek giants Panathinaikos just a few hours before a Super League game against Panetolikos, provoked mixed feelings to Veria's fans.

 His impressive performances during the first half of 2014–15 season earned him the next step in his career.
 He was also a part of AEK's transfer list, though financial differences, regarding his contract, didn't allow the transfer to be completed.
 Kaltsas had 159 appearances (32 goals, 24 assists) in all competitions with the club.

 Panathinaikos

 On 3 January 2015, Kaltsas agreed on a three years contract with Panathinaikos.
 On 24 August 2015, he made his debut with the club in an away 2–1 win against Panetolikos.
-On 13 December 2015, Kaltsas scored his first goal with the club in the Superleague Greece, helping his club Panathinaikos to win 2–0 Asteras Tripolis at no-fans-attended Leoforos Stadium.
+On 13 December 2015, Kaltsas scored his first goal with the club in the Super League, helping his club win 2–0 Asteras Tripolis at no-fans-attended Leoforos Stadium.
 On 11 January 2016, Kaltsas made an excellent appearance along with an early goal in the second half, helping his club to escape with a 2–0 win against Kalloni and climbed at the third Super League position.